The-Marcy-Lab-School/express-lab-to_do_list_in_memory/README.md

 Now, unlike the last assignment, we're not going to be as explicit in our instructions.
 We'll explain the basics of what we want, but for *exact* details you can check the tests (or play around with the frontend).

-So, use what you learned this week, start in `package.json` and start reading the code!
+Use what you learned this week, start in `package.json` and start reading the code!
 When you're ready, run `npm i` and `npm start` (or `npm run test:w` for repeated testing)

 > Still no DB yet, so our data will only persist as long as our server is running!